 The four GED tests

 In January 2014, the new GED exam was introduced with changes that were necessary to let the test remain a reliable high school diploma alternative.
 The new GED exam includes four tests in the following subject areas: Science, Math, Language Arts, and Social Studies.
 You can take one subject at the time (module), prepare for it, register and pay only for that section online, and take the test, and you can take the whole series of four tests like this.
-You scores are valid for two years!
+You must finish the four sections within two years!